nautobot/nautobot-app-design-builder/docs/user/design_development.md

 This template will find the interface with the name `Ethernet1/1` and then set the `description` field.

+This tag should only be used for unique fields on a model.
+If multiple objects are returned when looking up the object to update, an error will be raised.

 #### Action Tag - Update or Create

 Syntax: `!create_or_update:<field>`